Patrick J. Brown: Legacy

+Brown's remains were recovered from the rubble of the North Tower on December 14, 2001.
+Later that month, his ashes were spread along a path he often jogged on in Central Park, at a spot near the Great Lawn he had marked on a map.
+The map was included in a letter to Patrick's brother kept in his locker at Ladder Company 3 and was intended to be opened in the event of his death.

 In 2002, the portion of the East River Greenway running between 14th and 18th streets in Manhattan was named the Captain Patrick J. Brown Walk.
-The walk is located near the apartment where he resided in Stuyvesant Town.
+That walk is located near the apartment where he resided in Stuyvesant Town.